 Each year the board is responsible for adopting a millage rate to be used to collect local property taxes needed by the school system to meet its budgetary requirements.

-The legal school millage rate cap is set at 30 mills for RCPS; many school systems around Georgia have their millage rates capped at 20 mills.
+The legal school millage rate cap is set at 30 mills for RCPS.
+Many school systems around Georgia have their millage rates capped at 20 mills, but years ago Rockdale voters approved a referendum allowing the millage to be set as high as 30 mills.

 In June, the board approved a $173 million general fund budget as presented by RCPS.